 - Try breathwork: This exercise brings a sense of feeling refreshed.
 It’s super potent when we use it outside, especially among trees or greenery.

 Just remember, as you spend time outside be sure to stay hydrated and use SPF!
 We hope this month brings you many joyful outdoor adventures!
 And if you want to expand your toolkit further and need support finding resources that work for and with you to support your mental health, we would love to talk to you!
-Please reach out to us at 844-YOU-OKAY for our free, confidential support line for Hillsborough County.
+Please reach out to us at 844-YOU-OKAY for our free, confidential support line for Tampa Bay.